 More recently, I signed up for a 30-day trial of Amazing Marvin.
 I’m still learning the ins and outs of this one, but I love it!
 The mascot is adorable, and the task jar is something I’ve been searching for for ages.
 I found Marvin while searching for a tool that would let me mark both due dates and “do” dates—another benefit.

-These are just a few of the endlessly growing list of productivity tools I’ve tried, not to mention my bullet journal, Day Designer planner, and other systems I’ve tested out.
+These are just a few of the endlessly growing list of productivity tools I’ve tried, not to mention my bullet journal, Passion Planner, Day Designer planner, and other systems I’ve tested out.
 In short, find a tool that works for you—and it’s okay if that changes over time.
 If you’re looking for suggestions beyond mine, it can be helpful to search some variant of “productivity apps for [insert condition or symptom here].”
 Whether it’s brain fog, ADHD, or spoonie life in general, there’s probably a list out there with recommendations that offers a great starting point.

 Experiment as much as you can.